aXu-AP/godot-docs/classes/class_progressbar.rst

 Description
 -----------

 A control used for visual representation of a percentage.
-Shows fill percentage from right to left.
+Shows the fill percentage in the center.
+Can also be used to show indeterminate progress.
+For more fill modes, use :ref:`TextureProgressBar<class_TextureProgressBar>` instead.

 .. rst-class:: classref-reftable-group